-At Merchant Medicine our singular focus is walk-in medicine.
-The Merchant Medicine team has a depth of experience in the field of walk-in medicine unrivaled by other consulting firms.
+At Merchant Medicine our singular focus is helping hospital systems and large medical groups compete at the highest level with their on-demand medicine service lines.
+The Merchant Medicine team has a depth of experience in the field of on-demand medicine unrivaled by other consulting firms.
 Our proprietary competitor database and advanced market assessment methodology are not available anywhere else.
 We are innovators deeply involved in the on-demand community with a primary focus on collaborating with health systems and large medical groups who must compete head to head with disruptive forces in this space.

 Sample Case Studies

 A large medical group in the Northeast was faced with increasing competition while at the same time entering into risk-based payer contracts.
 The group found itself referring patients to a local urgent care center in order to meet the cost incentives in its payer contracts.
 Yet this urgent care center, operated by a competitive medical group, would refer downstream cases away from our client’s specialists.
 MM was retained to conduct a comprehensive market analysis and present recommendation that included the identification of a joint venture partner.
 Client executed a definitive agreement to open urgent care centers that would become a far more consumer-centric option than those operated by its competitor.

 A large academic medical center in the South was operating two urgent care centers in one of the most saturated walk-in medicine markets in the country, with three private-equity-backed urgent care operators and the top-three retail clinic operators.
 When its most significant hospital competitor formed a joint venture with one of these private-equity-backed urgent care operators MM was retained to conduct a complete market analysis.
 MM then developed a site selection and operating plan to enable this organization to re-launch its walk-in medicine operation on a stronger footing.